In-home tutoring: Criticism

-With the large variety of tutoring companies, a prospective client should be careful when choosing a company.
-Some companies use substandard tutors and with little regard to the actual achievement of the pupil.
-One way to ensure that the student receives the proper training is for tutoring to be provided by professionals or students who have a thorough understanding of the material.
+With the large variety of tutoring, a way to ensure the student receives proper training is for tutoring to be provided by professionals or students who have a thorough understanding of the material.

 No Child Left Behind

 In the US, parents can take advantage of the No Child Left Behind Act to qualify for free tutoring for their child.
 A company must be registered as a supplementary educational services (SES) provider.
 The child must meet state qualifications that often involve attendance of a failing No Child Left Behind school and poor grades.
 When the child is qualified, the US government will fund the tutoring.